jeronimomaths/jeronimomaths.github.io/index.md

 Broadly my research is in geometric group theory.
 I am mainly interested in the asymptotic geometry of non-positive curved groups and other interesting classes of groups such as nilpotent groups.
 In particular, I have spent some time thinking about filling functions and finiteness properties of groups.

 Here is my <a href="CV_JeronimoGarcia-Mejia.pdf">CV</a>.

+I am currently on the postdoc job market.

 <img align="left" width="300" height="250" style="margin:16px;" src="IMG_4313.jpeg">